ErpNetDocs/winclient/introduction/fields-management/multilanguage-fields.md

 # Multilanguage fields

 ***Multilanguage fields*** are text fields usually present in the nomenclatures (name, description).

-You can transliterate the values in these fields using the text translations form.
+You can transliterate the values in these fields using the text translations form or manually translate them if needed.

+## Manual translation

 Open the form by clicking the ![…](pictures/dots.png) button or by selecting it in the dropdown menu:

 ![Dropdown menu](pictures/dd-menut.png)